i05nagai/memorandum/language/english_speaking.md

     * to defeat opponent very badly in a competition or election
         * England was massacred 5–0 by France in the semifinal.
 * spur
-* disseminate
-    * The tax cut was given to spur consumer spending.
 * literate
     * non-literate
     * able to read and write